 Banking: Signatures in the realm of digital banking and digital payment are employed to authenticate transactions.

-Choose a Certifying Authority: A Digital Signature Certificate (DSC) can be obtained from a certifying authority such as eMudhra, Sify or TCS.
+Choose a Certifying Authority: A Digital Signature Certificate (DSC) may be purchased from a certifying authority like eMudhra, Sify or TCS.

-Submit Identity Proof: In order to obtain DSC you have to avail identity proof and address proof.
+Submit Identity Proof: To get a DSC you must provide identity proof and address proof.

-Receive Digital Signature: On approval, you get the DSC for digital signing of documents and other compliances.
+Receive Digital Signature: When granted, you are given the DSC for digitally signing the documents and other compliances.

 Free digital signatures for several platforms are attainable, particularly where the technology is to be utilized in basic functions.
 But for more legal or high security applications like e-filing, one needs a Class 3 Digital Signature which initially comes with some cost.